JefersonBatista/track-it/README.md

 ## Next Steps

-- A calendar with a historic of accomplishment of habits
+- Not soon, a calendar with a history of accomplishment of habits

 # Technologies